michaelolof/vuex-class-component/README.md

     }
   }
 ```
-The above code snippet highlight the difference between the two modes of actions.
+The above code snippet highlights the difference between the two action modes.

-Mutated Actions can access state, getters, mutations and other actions with the this keyword just like normal.
-The only LIMITATION is that you can't use async/await keyword or you will get a ReferenceError.\
+Mutated Actions can access state, getters, mutations and other actions with the this keyword just like any normal function would and the library resolves your context fo you.
+The only limitation is that **you can't use the async/await keyword** or you will get a ReferenceError.\
 \
-Raw Actions on the other hand give you the ability to use async/await or any features you might need.
-The limitation for the appoach however is that you can't and shouldn't use this like in mutated actions.
-Instead get back the context object with the getRawActionContext function and use just like your standard vuex module.\
+Raw Actions on the other hand give you all the freedom you want with the ability to use async/await or any features you might need.
+The limitation for the appoach however is that **you can't and shouldn't use this like in mutated actions**.
+Instead get back the context object with the getRawActionContext function and use just like your normal vuex module.\
 \
-Mutated actions are great for simple chainable promise calls where async/await is not extremely important to you.
-If you must use async/await, use Raw Actions.
-Muatated Actions sacrifice flexibilty for total type safety.
-Raw actions sacrifice partial type safety for total flexibility.
+**Mutated actions** are great for simple chainable promise calls or if async/await is not extremely important to you.
+If you must use async/await, use **Raw Actions**.
+Muatated Actions partially sacrifice flexibilty for total type safety.
+Raw actions partially sacrifice type safety for total flexibility.
 \
 \
 All actions MUST return a promise.\
-All actions proxies are totally type safe whether mutatated or raw.
+All actions proxies are totally type safe and can still be used normally in Vue components whether mutatated or raw.